triptease/docs/README.md

     - Card number
     - Expiry etc

-For more information head over to our help section on [How Triptease Collects and Uses Data](https://help.triptease.com/en/collections/102136-getting-started#how-triptease-collects-and-uses-data).
+For more information head over to our help section on [How Triptease collects and uses data](https://help.triptease.com/en/collections/102136-getting-started#how-triptease-collects-and-uses-data).

 #### What is the performance impact on my page?